hmalphettes/elasticsearch-streams/README.md

 Use case: pipe to and from levelup, pouchdb and other friends.

-The client that executes the requests is more or less abstracted at the moment.
+The client that executes the requests is wrapped in a closure.
+It is expected to provide the Elasticsearch reponse's body as a JSON.

-Examples and tests are using the official client.
+See the examples and tests with the official Elasticsearch-js client.

 # Examples: